-Why You Want to Reduce Your Reliance on Commercial Cleaning Products
+Why You Want to Reduce the Use of Commercial Cleaning Products

-So instead of trying to avoid ALL carcinogens, the wise dog lover tries to REDUCE the number of toxins we (and of course our dogs) encounter.
+So instead of trying to avoid ALL carcinogens, the wise dog lover tries to REDUCE the number of toxins.

 Extra carcinogens may also make cancer even worse than it already is.